 You might not personally benefit from participating in this research study.
-Your participation will help us to improve and check the accuracy of our testing procedures for mapping brain functions and for imaging and characterizing brain lesion tissue electrical properties, which will hopefully lead to improved care of future patients.
+The testing procedures we are using are in the research stage and may not provide your doctors with information that would affect your diagnosis and treatment.
+Your participation will help us to determine and improve the accuracy of our testing procedures for mapping brain functions and for imaging and characterizing brain lesion tissue electrical properties, which will hopefully lead to improved care of future patients.